dubzzz/ava-fast-check/README.md

 # Property based testing for AVA based on [fast-check](https://github.com/dubzzz/fast-check/)

-Bring the power of property based testing framework fast-check into ava. ava-fast-check simplifies the integration of fast-check with ava testing framework.
+Bring the power of property based testing framework fast-check into ava.
+`ava-fast-check` simplifies the integration of fast-check into ava testing framework.

 ## Getting started